 Children who are suffering from depression can also experience physical symptoms making it hard to go to school.
 For instance, children might sleep a lot or having trouble waking.
 They may eat too much or too little, or generally just feel fatigued/unwell.
 When we think of depression, we often mistakenly think of kids feeling sad or crying frequently.
 Though this can be the case, often when kids are depressed it manifests in a lot of irritability, anger, and meltdowns/rages.

 3) Specific Learning Disorders

-Sometimes, children have underlying learning disorders that are causing school to be very hard.
-They might be working twice as hard as their peers!
+Sometimes, children have underlying learning disorders that cause school to be very hard.
+They are usually working twice as hard as their peers!
 Yet, they still find themselves falling behind and failing tests and assignments.
-This can lead to a lot of shame, embarrassment, and anxiety in general.
+This leads to shame, embarrassment, and anxiety in general.
 If your child is struggling with schoolwork, it might be time to evaluate to see if there is a specific learning disorder (dyslexia, dygraphia, or dyscalculia).
 If your child is not receiving needed accommodations or interventions at school, then the anxiety will likely continue.
 Or maybe your child is already diagnosed with a learning disorder, but their current school support may not be enough.

 Many times our kids come home complaining of being called names or other children being mean.
 Sometimes we brush it off and just say it is “kids being kids”.
 But for most kids, this is causing a lot of distress and anxiety.
 They might start to fear social interactions.
 If your child is complaining of teasing from peers, talk to the teacher/principal.
-That way, the issue can be addressed immediately.
+That issue needs addressed immediately.
 If it is happening to your child, more than likely it is happening to others.